sylvinho81/Data-Engineering-Code-Challenge/SOLUTION.md

 this with Airflow or similar and just pick the necessary data by using the load timestamps added: created_at and updated_at

+#### UDFs

+I have implemented the UDF because it was required by the challenge, but I would avoid to use UDFs as much as possible and if it is not strictly needed.
+Because UDFs are like black boxes for Spark.

 ### QA

 I would another extra layer to run Great Expectations in each Medallion layer to check the Quality of the data.